Creating and Signing Contracts with Aspose and DocuSign

 How To Pass the Microsoft DA-100 Exam

-Who is the DA-100 Exam for?
+Who is it for?

 The DA-100 exam is intended for Power BI subject matter experts that are capable of modeling, transforming, and visualizing data within the tool.
 Additionally, candidates need to transform business requirements into actions and recommendations through various case studies.
-If you are new to Power BI, plenty of hands-on practice is required to pass this exam.
+If you are new to Power BI, a lot of hands-on practice is required to pass this exam.
 Experience in all areas of the tool and the ability to discern which deployment methods may be best for a given situation are also necessary.
 The exam does a good job in bridging the gap between a skilled Power BI user and an individual who can create and manage content in the best way for their organization.

 Becoming a Microsoft Certified: Data Analyst Associate has more benefits than just a bullet point on a resume.
 Passing the exam requires technical knowledge as well as knowing how to best utilize the Power BI environment for a given situation.
 These skills can turn report builders into architects of enterprise-wide data solutions.
 This certification would greatly benefit anyone looking to begin a career or transition to a new role in data analytics using Power BI.
 It can also be a great way to display your personal career growth to managers or showcase skills to clients.
 This certification demonstrates that you can be trusted to build, deploy, and manage a business intelligence solution for an organization.

-How is the DA-100 Exam structured?
+How is it structured?

 Even though the DA-100 exam was recently released, there are paid courses and practice exams tailored directly to passing that are excellent resources.
-However, my primary recommendation is to prioritize being familiar with using Power BI.
+However, my primary recommendation is to prioritize being very familiar with using Power BI.
 I say that because the questions are tailored to experienced users and it is much easier to recall how you did something than remember what you read about it.
 This exam reinforces that concept with specific questions about what certain actions are called or how to perform them.
-I recommend first checking out the free learning paths offered by Microsoft for each of the five content areas covered in the exam.
+I recommend first checking out the free learning paths offered by Microsoft for each of the 5 content areas covered in the exam, located here.
 From there, you can determine which of the content areas are the most challenging and direct efforts to those.
-If you do not have a lot of experience in Power BI, fear not, there is an excellent community of Power BI content creators that also provide many free resources.
+If you do not have a lot of experience in Power BI, fear not – there is an excellent community of Power BI content creators that also provide many free resources.
 There is a growing library of excellent YouTube channels dedicated to showing the latest Power BI tips and tricks.
 Just like the SQL Server community, the Power BI community has a strong presence on Twitter and many Power BI developers, Microsoft MVPs, and even Microsoft employees answer questions and post blogs on all things Power BI.
 If you are not cramming for the exam, you may consider joining a local Power BI user group.
 Microsoft has recently moved user groups to its own site located at community.powerbi.com that were previously managed by a third party.

-By passing the exam, you will have demonstrated that you know how to develop reports, effectively write DAX and Power Query code, manage the Power BI web environment, and apply analytical techniques within Power BI to deploy a comprehensive data solution for an organization.
+By passing the exam, you have demonstrated that you know how to develop reports, effectively write DAX and Power Query code, manage the Power BI web environment, and apply analytical techniques within Power BI to deploy a comprehensive data solution for an organization.
 Anyone with this certification can reliably fill a data analyst role using Power BI.
 If you are looking to prove your talents or take on a new challenge in your career, becoming a Microsoft Certified: Data Analyst Associate is a great step in that direction.